FAQs

 What can we expect when we come for a “family visit?”

-Safety guidelines permitting, we ask parents or guardians to come with your child, when possible.
 You can expect to arrive at the school for an 8:45 a.m. appointment.
 At this time your child will meet a member of our Admissions Team for a school readiness assessment.
 For our youngest applicants for PK3, this is a time for your child to play with age appropriate materials in a relaxed setting.
 We understand that at the age of 2 ½ to 3, each child is developing at his/her own pace.
 We are looking for age-appropriate social, emotional and pre-academic development.
 Through observing and interacting with your child, we can see if a child shows interest in school related materials and is responsive to teacher direction and redirection.
 We also look for a child who is ready for a full day program and is toilet trained.

 If your child is not comfortable being left alone during this time, you are welcome to stay with your child.
 Generally, after a few minutes your child is engaged in play and is comfortable in the room by himself/herself.
 At times, a child needs the security of a parent in the room, which is age-appropriate.